Jack Katz (artist): The First Kingdom

 A number of stylistic touches set Katz's illustrative style in Kingdom apart from that of other comic artists.
-It is highly detailed' all of his human (and humanoid) forms have ideal, heroic bodies rendered with anatomical accuracy; and there are no gutters, with murals filling single-panel pages throughout the work.
+It is highly detailed.
+All of his human (and humanoid) forms have ideal, heroic bodies rendered with anatomical accuracy; and there are no gutters, with murals filling single-panel pages throughout the work.
 The quality of Katz's art matures as he progresses further into the story: the panels get larger and he shifts from pen to brush in the fifth book, a suggestion from Jim Steranko.

-Will Eisner and Jerry Siegel among many others considered Kingdom to be innovative in many respects.
-In the foreword to issue #23, Eisner claims the work helped carve a niche for the graphic-novel medium.
-Comics historian R. C. Harvey believes Katz was the "...first person in comics to pursue a personal vision at such length'".
-Katz's stated intention in the first issue was to trailblaze: "The work I am undertaking...is the first in a series of books in which I hope to extend the dimension of comics to the potential art form that one of its earliest and greatest artists, Hal Foster, laid down the foundations for."
+Katz corresponded frequently with Will Eisner over the course of the entire project.
+He asked Eisner to write a foreword to issue #23.
+Eisner happily obliged, and in his foreword, he claims the work helped carve a niche for the graphic-novel medium.
+Both Eisner and Jerry Siegel considered Kingdom to be innovative in many respects.
+Katz's stated intention in the first issue was to trailblaze, "The work I am undertaking...is the first in a series of books in which I hope to extend the dimension of comics to the potential art form that one of its earliest and greatest artists, Hal Foster, laid down the foundations for."
+Comics historian R. C. Harvey believes Katz was the "...first person in comics to pursue a personal vision at such length".
+Katz's passion project often generated comparisons to William Blake.

-Attempts have been made to reissue Kingdom as collected volumes.
-Wallaby Pocket Books published a large-format version of the first six books in 1978.
+The First Kingdom was reprinted in various formats.
+Pocket Books published a large-format "Wallaby" version of the first six books in 1978.
 In 2005, Century Comics (under its former name, Mecca Comics Group) released the first volume of an anticipated four-volume set, collecting issues #1–6.
-The second volume collected issues #7–12 and followed months later, but Century Comics went out of business before it could publish the final two volumes.
-In May 2013, Titan Comics announced plans to reprint the series in six volumes, remastered from the original art and relettered.
+The second volume collected issues #7–12 and followed months later.
+Century Comics went out of business before it could publish the final two volumes.
+In May 2013, Titan Comics began reprinting the series in six volumes, remastered from the original art and relettered.
+For this edition, Katz drew two new chapters for the series, The Space Explorer's Club and Destiny.

 Painting

 In 1956, Katz left the comic book industry and began painting and teaching art in Brooklyn.
 In September 1962, his work was featured in a one-man show at the Panoras Gallery in Manhattan at 62 West 56th Street.
+The show received a write-up in The Brooklyn Eagle newspaper.
 Katz continued to paint through the early 1960s, though there are no records of many of these works.

 Katz's painting style, like his comic art style, focuses on human subjects and anatomy.
 "The figures in the paintings...embrace, entwine, writhe, contort, and suckle.
 The work blends the realistic with the exaggerated.
 It is a 1930s, 1940s world, its view unimpeded by fifty years of art trends and theory.
 The Ashcan School comes to mind."